yt-project/unyt/docs/usage.rst

 thing symbolically and let :mod:`unyt` handle the unit conversions.

-To do this we'll need to know the mass of Jupiter (fortunately that is built into :mod:`unyt`) and the semimajor axis of the orbits of Jupiter's moons, which we can look up from `Wikipedia
+To do this we'll need to know the mass of Jupiter (fortunately that is built into :mod:`unyt`) and the semi-major axis of the orbits of Jupiter's moons, which we can look up from `Wikipedia
 <https://en.wikipedia.org/wiki/Moons_of_Jupiter#List>`_ and enter by hand::